knightr1d3r007/OWASP_IOTgoat_for_A5-V11_mini_router/README.md

 https://openwrt.org/toh/unbranded/a5-v11#first-time_installation

-However, first read the steps below for a better understanding of what is invoved on this process.
+However, first read the steps below for a better understanding of what is involved on this process.

 2. Following the 10 steps on that OpenWRT page you need to install: